SnkMtn000/Arduino-RFM69HCW-GPS/README.md

 Three sketches per mode.
 1) a keyboard input mode, a raw beacon mode, and one that transmits GPS telemetry.

-For Feld Helland More I'm using modulation type for register 0x02 = 0x34 of which bit 4 is undefined but works!
+For Feld Hell and more I'm using modulation type for register 0x02 = 0x34 of which bit 4 is undefined but works!
 Need to flix/clarify this.
+Probably should be 0x48.
+I need to test.

 Good luck.
 Enjoy.